Premier Hockey League: Format

-Regular season of PHL runs between December and January.
+Regular season of PHL ran between December and January.
 Since the inaugural season, the format has varied regularly.
-According to the last format, each team plays each other once in a single round robin format (21 matches) in the regular league season, then the top four play the semifinals (1 vs. 4 and 2 vs. 3) followed by the finals, adopting a best of three format, for the top 2 teams.
-There are a total of 26 matches for each session.
+According to the last format, each team played each other once in a single round robin format (21 matches) in the regular league season, then the top four play the semifinals (1 vs. 4 and 2 vs. 3), followed by the finals, adopting a best of three format.
+There was a total of 26 matches for each session.

-During a PHL match, points that contribute to team standings can be earned in the following ways:
+During a PHL match, points that contribute to team standings could be earned in the following ways: